fabian-z/dh-webengineering-chat/README.md

 * The client should have at least two areas - a message area and an input area where messages can be sent to all connected clients ☑
 * Each client should be uniquely identified (with a name) ☑
+  * This project uses random UUIDs for public client identification

 ## Backend